cyber5kalki/wifi_deauthentication/README.md

 - The module's IP address is 192.168.4.1

 ## Disclaimer
---This project serves as a proof of concept for research and teaching.
+- This project serves as a proof of concept for research and teaching.
---The ESP8266 and its SDK were not designed or intended for use in this manner.
+- The ESP8266 and its SDK were not designed or intended for use in this manner.
 Bugs can happen!

---Only use it against the networks and gadgets you own!
+- Only use it against the networks and gadgets you own!

---Before using it, please make sure you are aware of the laws in your nation.
+- Before using it, please make sure you are aware of the laws in your nation.

---We disclaim all liability for your use of this program.
+- We disclaim all liability for your use of this program.